Turf Moor: Other events and uses

-The stadium was used for a game between the Football League XI and the Scottish Football League XI in 1914; the Scots beat their English counterparts 3–2.
-The Football League team included Burnley players Teddy Hodgson, Eddie Mosscrop and Tommy Boyle; the latter scored from a penalty kick.
-In 1922, Turf Moor hosted its only FA Cup semi-final, and in 1927, the ground staged its only senior international fixture when England played Wales.
-England B and England's junior sides have also played at the stadium on several occasions, at under-21, under-20 and schoolboy levels.
-Turf Moor was one of the venues for the 1983 UEFA European Under-18 Championship and hosted the group stage match between Czechoslovakia and West Germany.
-The England women's team played their first match at Turf Moor in September 2003 against Australia, which was the stadium's first international women's game.
-The ground hosted several women's charity matches in the early 1920s; the first was in March 1920, when Dick Kerr's Ladies played Liverpool Ladies in aid of the National Association of Discharged Sailors and Soldiers.
+The stadium was used for a game between the Football League XI and the Scottish Football League XI in 1914, with the Scots beating their English counterparts 3–2.
+The Football League team featured Burnley players Teddy Hodgson, Eddie Mosscrop and Tommy Boyle, the latter scoring from a penalty kick.
+In 1922, Turf Moor hosted its only FA Cup semi-final, and in 1927, it staged its only senior international fixture when England played Wales.
+England B and England's junior sides have also played at the ground on several occasions, at under-21, under-20 and schoolboy levels.
+Turf Moor was one of the venues for the 1983 UEFA European Under-18 Championship, hosting a group stage match between Czechoslovakia and West Germany.

+The England women's national team played their first match at Turf Moor in September 2003 against Australia, which was the stadium's first international women's fixture.
+Burnley-born Rachel Brown, a Burnley fan, was England's goalkeeper and kept a clean sheet in a 1–0 victory.
+The ground had previously hosted several women's charity matches in the early 1920s, the first occurring in March 1920 when Dick Kerr's Ladies played Liverpool Ladies in aid of the National Association of Discharged Sailors and Soldiers.
+In April 2023, Burnley F.C.
+Women played their first match at Turf Moor, winning 2–1 against Liverpool Feds in an FA Women's National League North fixture in front of almost 3,000 supporters.

 Football clubs other than Burnley have played "home" matches at the ground.
-From 1902 to 1904, the club shared Turf Moor with Burnley Belvedere, members of the Lancashire Amateur League, as Burnley had financial difficulties.
-The FA Cup first round game between Accrington Stanley and Scunthorpe United in 1993 was held at the stadium.
-During the late 1980s, local club Colne Dynamoes were rapidly progressing through the English non-league system.
-Colne's chairman-manager, Graham White, had a proposal rejected by the Burnley board for a groundshare, and he even attempted to buy the club in 1989.
-The ground has also been used for other sporting activities than football, including an exhibition lacrosse match in 1912 and an American football game in 1987.
+Between 1902 and 1904, financial difficulties forced Burnley to share Turf Moor with Burnley Belvedere, members of the Lancashire Amateur League.
+As part of the arrangement, several Belvedere players registered to play for Burnley, as amateurs.
+In 1993, Accrington Stanley played their FA Cup first-round game against Scunthorpe United at Turf Moor, relocating the match from their Crown Ground home to attract a larger crowd.
+Turf Moor has also been used for other sporting activities than football, including an exhibition lacrosse match in 1912 and an American football game in 1987.

+During the late 1980s, local club Colne Dynamoes were rapidly progressing through the English non-League system.
+Colne's benefactor and chairman-manager, Graham White, had a proposal for a groundshare rejected by the Burnley board, and also made an unsuccessful attempt to buy the club in 1989.